New! GSU History LibGuide

 - Manuscript collections of personal, working, and professional papers

-- Student published theses and faculty monographs
+- Student published manuscript and faculty monographs

 - Unique historical documents and memorabilia related to the founding of the University